FACT CHECK: Spin Aside, Trump's National Security Council Has A Very Big Change

 Bush's initial organizational order forming the NSC (above) designates that the CIA director and the chairman of the Joint Chiefs of Staff would attend on an as-needed basis.
 But that was before Sept.
 11.

 "In effect, after 9/11 the practice was they were in almost every meeting," David Rothkopf, CEO and editor of the FP group, which publishes Foreign Policy magazine, told NPR's Scott Horsley.
 "The structure changed again in the Obama administration.
-And the big difference between this NSC and past NSCs are not really with regard to that particular issue."
+And the big difference between this NSC and past NSCs [is] not really with regard to that particular issue."

 The bigger issue is Bannon.
 Having the president's chief strategist designated to be on the Principals Committee is a departure from any past administration.

 Yes, Obama adviser David Axelrod regularly attended NSC meetings, as Spicer has said.
-But Axelrod noted he never sat in on a Principals Committee meeting."
+But Axelrod noted he never sat in on a Principals Committee meeting.

 He tweeted: "I sat on sidelines as observer on some issues 2 gain an understanding of decisions.
 Bannon's new ground."